vaccovecrana/bert.jni/README.md

 ## Caveats

+- Only Linux is supported at the moment.
+PRs for other Operating systems are welcome and encouraged.
 - A custom build for `ggml`, `bert.cpp` and the JNI bindings is needed until [this issue](https://github.com/skeskinen/bert.cpp/issues/17) gets resolved.
 - Not all converted GGML models may load successfully.
 Please open an issue if a specific model crashes.